googlefonts/fontquant/README.md

 # To Do

-* Add filter to check for individual branches or single checks only
+* Add optional filter to check for individual branches or single checks only
-* Add debug messages to each check to aid font QA
+* Add optional debug messages to each check to aid font QA